Developer Guide

 Finally, the

-is then updated by adding the newModule
+Modelis then updated by adding the newModuleobject.

 Auto-Retrieval of Module Information

-feature supports auto retrieval of module information from NUSMods, mainly a module’s title and modular credits.
+GradPad’s add feature supports auto retrieval of module information from NUSMods, mainly a module’s title and modular credits.

 This is to ensure that the modules added into GradPad are valid NUS modules, and the module information for each module is accurate.